marcovirgolin/2SEGP/README.md

 - it has only 1 additional hyper-parameter compared to classic GP (ensemble size) and it is rather robust to different choices
 - it runs almost as fast as classic GP (see Big-O's in the paper)
 - despite being simpler than other existing approaches, it typically performs equal or better than them
+- main ideas are portable to other evolution-based algorithms (e.g., neural architecture search)

 ## Installation